silvacms/documentation/source/buildout.rst

 ``Enter zope2_install``

-   Path to existing Zope 2 setup, leave this blank to download a new one.
+   Path to an existing Zope 2 setup, leave this blank to download and create new one.

 ``Enter silva_distribution``